 Inspiring young shooters to succeed

 ELEY’s Martyn Buttery has managed the Customer Test Range at our UK factory for over 10 years.
 He is also a top coach on the GB Talent Squad.
-In part 2 of our series on Team GB coaches we asked Martyn to describe his experiences as a coach and how he helps develop talented young shooters.
+We asked Martyn to describe his experiences as a coach and how he helps develop talented young shooters.

-“I have found it easy yet challenging at times, it all depends on the individuals that I am working with.
-It is easier to build relationships with some athletes than others because of own personal traits.
-This is nothing to do with favouritism, but how athletes express themselves, for example by asking questions and having an understanding of what help they need with their shooting.
+“I have found it easy yet challenging at times.
+It all depends on the individuals that I am working with.
+It’s easier to build relationships with some athletes than others because of own personal traits.
+This is nothing to do with favouritism, but how athletes express themselves.
+For example, by asking questions and having an understanding of what help they need with their shooting.
 As a coach I provide trust and encourage my students to grow as individuals, giving them the confidence and initiative to take control.

-I tend to build plans for athletes to help with progression.
-This involves fitness as shooting demands stamina, focus, and concentration, and the elimination of nerves with breathing techniques, visualisation and meditation, and then preparing individuals in pressure situations to simulate a final.
+I choose to build plans for athletes to help with progression.
+This involves fitness as shooting demands stamina, focus, and concentration.
+Shooting also requires the elimination of nerves using breathing techniques, visualisation and meditation.
+Lastly, I also prepare individuals in pressure situations to simulate a final.
 However if the plan has not been followed, consequences in development will show.
-I encourage my students to work together as a team to try and find solutions, manage expectations and to follow advice which will all lead to easier and faster improvement.
-Younger shooters tend to want to jump into the deep end straight away, however from my experience this can be quite hard for them, as success does not happen overnight.
+I encourage my students to work together as a team to try and find solutions, manage expectations and to follow advice.
+All of this will lead to easier and faster improvement.
+Younger shooters tend to want to jump into the deep end straight away.
+However from my experience this can be quite hard for them, as success does not happen overnight.

 As a coach, my job is to be positive and encouraging when athletes come from the firing point unhappy with their scores.
 I go through it with them and investigate to find out why.
 Bad scores can be a combination of many factors, such as positioning and nerves.
 My job involves making students recognise that a positive can be identified after every match.